Drofseh/Haas_WWII_Rebalance/.github/CONTRIBUTING.md

 ## Before reporting
 If you have found an issue please make sure that this mod really is the cause of the problem.

-To do this try to reproduce the issue with using only IFA, FOW, LEN, and this mod on a newly created mission.
+To do this try to reproduce the issue with using only CBA, ACE3, IFA3, FOW, LEN, and this mod on a newly created mission.

 Indicate if the issue appears on stable or development version.